ppkantorski/Ultrahand-Overlay/README.md

 ## Getting Started

 ### Usage

+**Quick Start (recommended):** Download the latest [`sdout.zip`](https://github.com/ppkantorski/Ultrahand-Overlay/releases/latest/download/sdout.zip) and extract it directly to the root of your SD card.
+It contains everything you need: nx-ovlloader, `ovlmenu.ovl`, language files, themes, sound packs, assets, audio mastervolume patches, and the full required folder structure — ready to use immediately.
+Then skip to step 3 below.

+**Manual Installation:**

 1. Download and install the latest [nx-ovlloader](https://github.com/ppkantorski/nx-ovlloader).
     - **Note:** Two variants are available.
 The standard `nx-ovlloader` has a 4MB overlay heap.
 You can switch between overlay heap sizes from within the Ultrahand Settings menu for expanded features.